-In an age of post-truth, fake news and uncertainty, managing change in the workplace is something that all employees are simply going to have to do more of.
-But this, combined with the rise of artificial intelligence, automation and digitisation and the consequent impact on workforce development, makes the challenge all the more acute for HR practitioners.
+Managing change in the workplace is something that all employees are simply going to have to do more of, especially since the pandemic and the rise in remote and flexible working options.
+This, combined with the rise of artificial intelligence, automation and digitisation - and the consequent impact on workforce development - makes the challenge all the more acute for HR practitioners and employers.

 If one thing is certain, it’s that these are uncertain times.
 Change has always been around, but the speed of technological development coupled with a new geopolitical context means that business and the world of work are far removed from what they were ten years ago.
 And ten years from now, the sense of great change will probably feel even more consuming than it is now.

 VUCA – volatility, uncertainty, complexity and ambiguity – is fast becoming a buzzword of the times; it signals the need for HR professionals to think urgently about how to develop effective strategies to manage change in the workplace.

 The robots that are supposedly coming to take all our jobs are to an extent already here (and in some cases are leading to some really positive outcomes – such as automation saving lives).
 Stories in the media abound of jobs that won’t exist in the future, that will be replaced by automated machines and smart systems, prompting anxiety and concern in the workforce at different ages and levels.

 Change is coming – this can’t be denied – so the challenge from a human resource perspective is to support the effective management of that change and to think about how we might use our skills, knowledge and competencies in a different way.